 The infamous AMT, established in 1969, was designed to prevent high-income individuals from avoiding income tax by piling up deductions.
 Yet the number of taxpayers caught by the tax has increased dramatically over the years, hitting more middle- and upper-middle-income families.
-For the 2012 tax year, approximately 4 million taxpayers were expected to pay the AMT, up from 1.3 million taxpayers in 2001.1

 AMT red flags

 The AMT is essentially a parallel method for calculating your income tax.
 First, you calculate how much tax you would owe under the standard method, with all the deductions and credits that most of us are accustomed to.
-Then, you go through the process again using the AMT method of “add backs,” which removes certain tax breaks, adds certain income, and applies a separate, two-tiered tax rate.
+Then you go through the process again using the AMT method of “add-backs,” which removes certain tax breaks, adds certain income, and applies a separate, two-tiered tax rate.

 The larger of the bottom-line numbers produced by the separate methods is the amount of tax you owe.
 If you use tax preparation software or a tax service, you might be unaware of this process, but it’s taking place behind the scenes.

-Incentive stock options.
+- Incentive stock options.
 Under the AMT, the difference between the lower grant price of an incentive stock option (ISO) and the higher value of the stock on the day of the exercise is considered current-year taxable income.
-For regular tax purposes, you don’t owe taxes on stock you purchased until you actually sell it.
+For regular tax purposes, you don’t owe taxes on stock you've purchased until you actually sell it.
 This difference may result in a huge AMT exposure for people with ISOs for stock that has increased significantly in value.

-Interest on home equity loans.
+- Interest on home equity loans.
 The AMT does not allow you to deduct interest on a home equity loan that was used for anything other than making an improvement to your home.
 If you used the loan to buy a car or pay college tuition, you lose the deduction.